algorandfoundation/algokit-cli/docs/cli/index.md

 ### -v, --version <version>
-Version of the client code to generate, if not specified, the latest version will be used
+The client generator version to pin to, for example, 1.0.0.
+If no version is specified, AlgoKit checks if the client generator is installed and runs the installed version.
+If the client generator is not installed, AlgoKit runs the latest version.
+If a version is specified, AlgoKit checks if an installed version matches and runs the installed version.
+Otherwise, AlgoKit runs the specified version.

 ### Arguments